Docs

 It isn’t possible to configure the client-side drag data, the dataTransfer object, from the server side.

-Drag Start and End Events
+Drag Start & End Events

 The DragSource provides a way to react when the user starts and stops dragging a component.
 The DragStartEvent is fired when the drag starts in the browser, which means that you can’t cancel the drag.
 You should avoid doing any heavy synchronous processing there, since this blocks the user from dragging the component further in the browser.
 This has a negative effect on the UX.